-The churches of Christ do not use musical instruments to worship God, because Christ commanded singing for worship in the New Testament and the New Testament churches sang and never used instruments.
+The churches of Christ do not use musical instruments to worship God, because Christ commanded congregations to sing in the New Testament.
+Churches in the New Testament sang together with one voice and never used instruments.
 The New Testament writers affirm that singing is the most edifying, meaningful, and spiritual form of music.
-Because the New Testament commands verbal music for praise and spiritual teaching, the church of Christ will not add musical instruments to singing in worship of God (1 Cor 14:9–19).
+Because the New Testament Scriptures command music consisting of words for praise and spiritual teaching, the church of Christ will not add musical instruments to the singing of a congregation in worship to God (1 Cor 14:9–19).

 - Matt 26:30; Mark 14:26; Acts 4:24; 16:25; Rom 15:6; 1 Cor 14:15; Eph 5:19; Col 3:16; Heb 2:12, 13:15; Jas 5:13; Rev 15:3–4.